Campinarana: Location

 Areas of campinarana, which may cover several thousand square kilometres, are found in the transitional region from the Guyana Shield to the Amazon basin.

 Large stretches of Campinarana are contained within the Japurá-Solimões-Negro moist forests, Negro-Branco moist forests, Guianan piedmont and lowland moist forests, Uatuma-Trombetas moist forests and Guianan savanna.

 The campinarana ecoregion totals about 31200 sqmi.

-Campinarana is mainly found in flat flooded areas in the Rio Negro and Rio Branco basins in the border region between Colombia, Venezuela and Bazil, but patches are found throughout the Amazon region.
+Campinarana is mainly found in flat flooded areas in the Rio Negro and Rio Branco basins, which are tributaries of the Amazon, in northern Brazil along the borders of Colombia and Venezuela, and in the Ventuari–upper Orinoco basin in Venezuela's southernmost state of Amazonas.

+Smaller patches are found throughout the Amazon region.
 Areas of white-sand soils and their characteristic campinarana vegetation are found in the Serra do Cachimbo on the Pará–Mato Grosso boundary, the Parecis plateau in Rondônia, the Atlantic coast near the mouth of the Amazon, and in Maranhão.
 Similar vegetation is found in northern Peru, eastern Colombia and south western Venezuela.

 Climate

 Temperatures in the region average 24 C and average rainfall is 2500 to 3000 mm.